rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 #### Metrics

 * Mean N50: as described above.
-When an assembly completes the chromosome sequence, that will be the assembly N50 (about 5.3 Mbp in these samples).
+    * When an assembly completes the chromosome sequence, that will be the assembly N50 (about 5.3 Mbp in these samples).
 * Complete chromosomes: how many chromosomes completely assembled into a single contig, totaled over all 12 samples.
-For both Unicycler and Canu, 'completely assembled' means the chromosome is circularised in the graph.
+    * For both Unicycler and Canu, we defined "completely assembled" as the chromosome being circularised in the graph.
 * Complete large/small plasmids: as described above
-* Estimated error rate: estimate of the assembly's base-level error rate - method described above.|                                 0.619% |
+* Estimated error rate: as described above

 #### Conclusions

 Neither Canu nor Unicycler was particular good recovering small plasmids.
-This may be because the small plasmids are very underrepresented in the ONT reads.
-Unicycler did manage to assemble a few small plasmids.
-Canu didn't get any, but altering Canu's settings as described [here](http://canu.readthedocs.io/en/latest/faq.html#why-is-my-assembly-is-missing-my-favorite-short-plasmid) may help.
+This is probably because the small plasmids are very underrepresented in the ONT reads.
+Unicycler did manage to assemble a few small plasmids and Canu didn't get any.
+Altering Canu's settings as described [here](http://canu.readthedocs.io/en/latest/faq.html#why-is-my-assembly-is-missing-my-favorite-short-plasmid) may help.

-The estimated error rates of Unicycler's assemblies were lower than Canu's, probably due to its repeated application of [Racon](https://github.com/isovic/racon) to the assembly.
+The estimated error rates for both Canu and Unicycler are much higher than Illumina-only assemblies: near 1% (i.e. one error per 100 bp in the assembly).
+Unicycler's error rates were slightly lower than Canu's, probably due to its repeated application of [Racon](https://github.com/isovic/racon) to the assembly.
 Running Racon on Canu's assembly would most likely result in a similar error rate to Unicycler's assemblies.
+Nanopolish was able to repair about half of the errors.